Nature40/spatialMaxentPaper/docs/_docs/090_spatialMaxent_short_introduction.md

 ### The data structure

 First of all the data structure changes slightly insofar as it is necessary to provide the samples file with a fourth column containing the association of each point with a spatial fold as integer value.
 If the SWD data format is chosen also the environmental layers .csv file needs to have an additional column for the folds, but no values are required here.
+Note that in spatialMaxent contrary to Maxent the processing of several species at once from the same samples file is not supported.

 The csv file we created on the previous pages are already in the right format.
 The first three columns contain the species, longitude and latitude and the fourth the folds created with the [blockCV package]( https://cran.r-project.org/web/packages/blockCV/index.html).
 After these mandatory columns all columns with environmental information follow.
 This should look like this: